samcabano/cabano-profile/README.md

 ## Python
 #### Why I am taking Python for Many Uses
+- Because...
-What might prevent me from doing well in this class...
+- What might prevent me from doing well in this class...